 Does it hurt?

 The procedure is simple, routine and painless.
 It does not require anesthesia.
 Your pet gets an injection under the loose skin between the shoulder blades, similar to a vaccination.
-You may elect to have this done during an elective surgical procedure.
+You may elect to have this done during an elective surgical procedure, such as spay or neuter.

 How common are scanners at shelters and veterinary facilities?